 Learned Helplessness Must be Stopped🔴

-On a deeper level, I do find this phenomena to be very disturbing.
+On a deeper level, I do find this phenomenon to be very disturbing.
 I am a social worker and a person with lived experience who uses the system, accesses it at various levels, but has never been so reliant upon its array of resources and services that I have been conditioned by it.
-What I mean by this is, if the system fails me, or my needs bump up against its interests, I will not be so jarred or shaken that my wellbeing, world-view, and quality of life are at risk.
+What I mean by this is, if the system fails me, or my needs bump up against its interests, I will not be so jarred or shaken that my bejewelling, world view, and quality of life are at risk.

-Cases like I am describing aren’t as rare and far and few in between as you may think.
-These are not always the most dyregulated, most chronic, and most isolated people.
-I have work within in a very populated region which has a vast spectrum of needs and range of supposed functioning.
-In most cases, though, the converse of the scenario I described is what is occurring and really requires people like myself who have an issue with learned helplessness to get over this bias and judgmental view of interpreting the behaviors of our clients.
-For example, in many cases due to cognitive issues or disconnection to reality, people reliant upon the system do not even realize they are connected to it.
-All while, they are participants in a larger network of care, ether government funded, or operated at a higher level than a local non profit or community clinic.
+Cases like I am describing aren’t as few and far between as you may think.
+These are not always the most deregulated, most chronic, and most isolated people.
+I have worked within a very populated region which has a vast spectrum of needs and range of supposed functioning.
+In most cases, though, the converse of the scenario I described is what is occurring and really requires people like myself who have an issue with learned helplessness to get over this bias and judgemental view of interpreting the behaviours of our clients.
+For example, in many cases, due to cognitive issues or disconnection to reality, people reliant upon the system do not even realise they are connected to it.
+All the while, they are participants in a larger network of care, either government-funded or operated at a higher level than a local non-profit or community clinic.

-Some people are so confused or persistently agitated that they cope by disconnecting from what is going on around them and in turn, do not even realize they have reached the very apex of care and system support their county or state has available.
-This is true also in the state hospitals where people are so disconnected they do not realize they are even in a hospital receiving treatment.
-For many people experiencing psychosis who are connected to the most intensive level of services but are so symptomatic that they don’t appreciate or realize the level of support that they are getting from their providers.
+Some people are so confused or persistently agitated that they cope by disconnecting from what is going on around them and, in turn, do not even realise they have reached the very apex of the care and system support their county or state has available.
+This is true also in the state hospitals where people are so disconnected they do not realise they are even in a hospital receiving treatment.
+Many people experiencing psychosis, who are connected to the most intensive level of services, are so symptomatic that they don’t appreciate or realise the level of support that they are getting from their providers.